ajkret/front-end-dojo-contact-list/README.md

 # front-end-dojo-contact-list

-Enclosed in this project, lies a small Java application that expose a REST service that returns a list of People.
+Enclosed in this project, lies a small Java application that exposes a REST service that returns a list of People.

 This service can be reached using the following URL: